junelva/wl-gammarelay-applet/README.md

 ![wl-gammarelay-applet demo](./doc/wga.gif)

 `wl-gammarelay-applet` is a small desktop applet for controlling `wl-gammarelay-rs` via DBus.

-This applet is written in Rust and uses [slint](https://github.com/slint-ui/slint) to create an async GUI window.
-Despite this specific purpose, the applet is configurable:
+This applet is written in Rust and provides a [Slint](https://github.com/slint-ui/slint) UI.

+The applet is configurable:
 ```
 $ wl-gammarelay-applet --help
 Control wl-gammarelay-rs via applet.